abraham2512/beastapi-docs/docs/overview.md

-AkkaHTTP was chosen
+AkkaHTTP was chosen because
-Concurrency through message passing (Actors) Non-blocking by default (Futures)
+- Concurrency through message passing (Actors)
+- Non-blocking by default (Futures)
-Fault Tolerance (a.k.a.
+- Fault Tolerance (a.k.a.
 Resiliency, ‘let it crash’ model)

+#TALK MORE ABOUT AKKA HERE

 ![api-design](images/api-design.png)